Rupak Raj Sharma

 Rupak Raj Sharma (रुपकराज शर्मा; 23 January 1954 – 28 September 1992) was a Nepali footballer who played as midfielder, and FIFA referee.
-Sharma captained the Nepal national football team from 1974 to 1985, and was a member of the FIFA refereeing panel from 1986 till 1992, when he died as result of the PIA Flight 268 crash.
+Sharma played for the Nepal national football team from 1972 to 1985, and was a member of the FIFA refereeing panel from 1986 until 1992, when he died as result of the PIA Flight 268 crash.

-Playing career
+Club career

-Sharma made his domestic football debut with Boys Union Club, and captained the Nepal national football team for 11 years from 1974 till 1985.
+Sharma made his domestic football debut with Boys Union Club.
 He also played for Shree Panch Mahendra Club.

-He had joined Nepal Police from 1975 and was holding the post of Superintendent of Police the time till his eventual death.
+He had joined Nepal Police from 1975 and was holding the post of Superintendent of Police the time until his eventual death.

+International career

+Sharma played for the Nepal national football team from 1972 until 1985, and captained the national side for 11 years since 1974.

 Refereeing career

 After retiring as player, Sharma turned to refereeing, becoming the first Nepali to get a FIFA referee license in 1986.

 Death

 Sharma acted as the head referee of the match between Pakistani club Wohaib and Club Valencia from Maldives in the return leg of the 1992–93 Asian Club Championship held at the Railway Stadium in Lahore on 27 September 1992.
 The next day, upon on the way home from Pakistan after the match, Sharma died along with the other three assistant referees of the match, Shyam Shrestha, Roshan Kumar Shrestha and Hira Ratna Bajracharya, in the PIA Flight 268 crash which crashed in the Bhattedanda, Nepal.